-Of course, like any other financial decision, there are the benefits and the drawbacks to accepting either a lump-sum or an annuity.
+Of course, like any other financial decision, there are benefits and drawbacks to accepting either a lump-sum or an annuity.
 Lucky for you, we’ve broken down the key concepts behind each option.
-So, in the event you find yourself a (very) lucky winner of the Powerball, this article will help you come up with the educated decision of which option would work best for you and your family.
+So, in the event you find yourself a (very) lucky winner of the Powerball, this article will help you come up with an educated decision of which option would work best for you and your family.

 Choosing The Annuity

 Here’s what you need to know if you decided to go with the annuity option:

 In the event the Powerball winner chooses the annuity option, they are opting out of receiving their winnings all at once and instead, will spread out the payments on a yearly basis.
 Initially, the winners will receive an immediate payment upon winning, followed by annual payments made over a course of 29 years with a grand total of 30 payments.
 In an effort to maintain the cost of living, each payment will increase by approximately 5% every year.
 For example, let’s say the Powerball winnings are $83 million and the winners decided to go with an annuity plan that will spread their $83 million in payments made over a 30-year time period.
 Their immediate payment will be approximately $1,249,269.00 while their payment in the next year will be $1,311,733.00 and so on and so forth.
 Each year their payment will increase 5% until their payment reaches $5,142,161.00 in the final year, leaving a grand total of $83 million in a timespan of 30 years.
 The annuity option is also inflation-protected; in other words–as long as you are smart with your finances–the annuity options eliminate the possibility of going into debt.
 Basically, protecting you from your own frivolous spending.

 Additionally, the Powerball annuity payments are marked as “annuity certain” which means that in the event the winner dies before they have reached their 30 allotted payments, the installments will still be made to their estate and their heirs upon their passing.